High-performance serving with Triton Inference Server

 APPLIES TO: Azure CLI ml extension v2 (current)

-This section shows how you can deploy to a managed online endpoint using the Azure CLI with the Machine Learning extension (v2).
+This section describes how to deploy to a managed online endpoint by using the Azure CLI with the Machine Learning extension (v2).

 Important